Alex Smith (footballer, born 1985)

-Alexander Moreton Smith (born 16 July 1985) is an American former footballer who last played for Olympic FC.
-He has since moved into coaching roles at Melbourne City.
+Alexander Moreton Smith (born 16 July 1985) is an American soccer coach and former player who is currently the head coach of USL Super League club Brooklyn FC.
 He also holds Australian and British citizenship.

 College soccer

 Smith was born in Windsor, England, and moved to the United States at age one.
 He began his soccer career whilst at college in the United States.
 He played 17 times for Centenary College of Louisiana scoring six times with six assists.
 In 2004, he transferred to Southern Methodist University where he scored a further 13 in 19 appearances for the Mustangs.
 In his solitary year at SMU, he was selected to the Missouri Valley Conference 1st Team and the All-Midwest Region 2nd Team.

 MLS

 Smith travelled to England in 2005 to trial with Shrewsbury Town and Walsall.
 Returning to the US later in 2005, he was declared ineligible to continue playing college soccer by the NCAA.
 Because of Smith's NCAA ineligibility, he was unable to enter the MLS Superdraft.
 Smith was then classed as a discovery signing and after interest from MLS club Kansas City Wizards, he signed one-year contract with FC Dallas almost a year after his last game with Southern Methodist University.
 Smith would only feature in the reserves in his year with the MLS club, scoring on 2 occasions.
 Disillusioned with his stint in the MLS, Smith quit football at the age of 21.